formio/help.form.io/_paragraphs/embedding/angular/formio-module.md

 slug: formio-module
 weight: 10
 ---
-In order to embed your Form.io project in your angular application, you will need to add the formio module.
-The formio module will create all scopes, providers and directives needed to embed Form.io components within your app.
+In order to embed your **&lt;<span class="text-primary">form</span>.<span class="text-secondary">io</span>&gt;** project in your angular application, you will need to add the formio module.
+The formio module will create all scopes, providers and directives needed to embed **&lt;<span class="text-primary">form</span>.<span class="text-secondary">io</span>&gt;** components within your app.

 #### Bower

-To add <code>formio</code> to your bower dependencies, run <code>bower install --save formio</code>.
+To add `formio` to your bower dependencies, run `bower install --save formio`.

 #### Adding the dependencies

-Form.io requires some dependencies on your HTML page to work properly.
+Formio requires some dependencies on your HTML page to work properly.
 All of these dependencies can be found by looking at the [**formio** bower.json](https://github.com/formio/ngFormio/blob/develop/bower.json#L25) file.
 The easiest way to include all of these dependencies within your webpage is to use a tool called [Wiredep](https://github.com/taptapship/wiredep).

 #### Wiredep